slattekr/website/content/post/diffusion/index.md

 ---
-title: Denoising Diffusion and Graphical Models
+title: Variational Inference and Diffusion
-subtitle: A case study discussing variational inference and its connections to score approximation.
+subtitle: A physics-vibes case study on variational inference through the lense of denoising diffusion on structured probabilistic models.
-summary: A case study discussing variational inference and its connections to score approximation.
+summary: A physics-vibes case study on variational inference through the lense of denoising diffusion on structured probabilistic models.

 # Link this post with a project
 projects: []